How to Play Countdown

 The Numbers Game

-The numbers game tests mental arithmetic.
-You must reach a randomly generated three-digit target using six chosen numbers and the four basic operations.
+The numbers game tests mental arithmetic under pressure.
+You must reach a randomly generated three-digit target using six chosen numbers and the four basic arithmetic operations — within 30 seconds.

 Choosing Your Numbers